-- I run experiments to find out how we learn language in a variety of settings.
+- I run experiments to find out how we learn language in a variety of settings, including some uncommon ones.

 - I use webcorpora and ethnographic data to analyse variation and change in cultural systems, including work with anthropologist and linguist colleagues on smaller communities in Africa and Australia.

 - I also have a handful of data piping and visualising things up on github.

 I work at the Cognitive Development Center at the Central European University, looking at rule and pattern learning with pre-verbal infants.
 Hence the stuffed animals.
 I have worked on language evolution in Fiona Jordan‘s EXCD lab in Bristol, and on the social and personal history of words in Janet Pierrehumbert and Jennifer Hay’s Wordovators project in New Zealand.